SciML/DiffEqFlux.jl/docs/src/examples/neural_gde.md

 In this tutorial we will use Graph Differential Equations (GDEs) to perform classification on the [CORA Dataset](https://relational.fit.cvut.cz/dataset/CORA).
 We shall be using the Graph Neural Networks primitives from the package [GeometricFlux](https://github.com/yuehhua/GeometricFlux.jl).

-**NOTE**: It is recommended to run this tutorial on CPU.
-GCNConv uses scalar indexing which is slow on GPUs

 ```julia
 # Load the packages
 using GeometricFlux, JLD2, SparseArrays, DiffEqFlux, DifferentialEquations